-Disney World firefighters from Reedy Creek Fire and Rescue are raising more concerns about a lack of staff at the department and they’re saying they “got lucky” this past Saturday when the newly launched Disney Skyliner Gondolas transportation system went down at the resort.
+Disney World firefighters from Reedy Creek Fire and Rescue are raising more concerns about a lack of staff at the department.
+They’re saying they “got lucky” this past Saturday when the newly launched Disney Skyliner Gondolas transportation system went down at the Resort.

 “We’ve gotten lucky!
-And we need to stop pushing our luck,” said Sean Pierce, from Reedy Creek Fire and Rescue’s union to WESH 2 News.
-Pierce says he and team have been pushing for more firefighters in the event of emergencies similar to this past weekend’s but their requests continue to get denied.
+And we need to stop pushing our luck,” said Sean Pierce, from Reedy Creek Fire and Rescue’s union, to WESH 2 News.
+Pierce says he and the team have been pushing for more firefighters in emergencies like this past weekend’s, but their requests continue to get denied.

-On Saturday night, when the cable propelled transportation system went down for over 3 hours leaving passengers trapped in the cabins, 30 of Reedy Creek’s 32 firefighters were on shift and were called to the evacuation.
-According to WESH, the union revealed that Orange and Osceola county fire rescue were called as backups for the Skyliner evacuation, but they were not needed.
+On Saturday night, when the cable-propelled transportation system went down for over 3 hours, leaving passengers trapped in the cabins, 30 of Reedy Creek’s 32 firefighters were on shift and were called to the evacuation.
+According to WESH, the union revealed that Orange and Osceola county fire rescue were called as backups for the Skyliner evacuation but were not needed.

-This isn’t the first time the Reedy Creek fire department raised concerns of a lack of firefighters necessary to take on the Disney Skyliner in the case of emergencies or the system gets stuck.
+This isn’t the first time the Reedy Creek fire department raised concerns about a lack of firefighters necessary to take on the Disney Skyliner in the case of emergencies, or the system gets stuck.

-In preparation for the opening of the Disney Skyliner, new rescue operation training was put in place and new equipment was purchased to evacuate guests in the case of emergencies.
-However, Stromsnes said the company had not hired more people and the firefighters already on duty would be required to handle any calls with the new high rise equipment by themselves.
+In preparation for the opening of the Disney Skyliner, new rescue operation training was put in place, and new equipment was purchased to evacuate Guests in the case of emergencies.
+However, Stromsnes said the company had not hired more people, and the firefighters already on duty would be required to handle any calls with the new high-rise equipment alone.
 “We have the equipment,” he said.
 “We just don’t have the people.”

-According to Stromsnes, in 2019 the Reedy Creek Fire Department made a request for 40 new positions.
+According to Stromsnes, in 2019, the Reedy Creek Fire Department requested 40 new positions.
 Although, only two, which were administrative positions, were added to the payroll.
 Stromsnes says his frustrations are not aimed at Disney but at Reedy Creek.

-Currently, the union is attempting to use safety concerns as a means to negotiate a new contract for their workers.
-The union told WESH they are willing to accept a contract with no pay raise as long as new positions are part of the deal.
+The union is attempting to use safety concerns to negotiate a new contract for their workers.
+The block told WESH they are willing to accept a contract with no pay raise as long as new positions are part of the deal.

 Since the Skyliner went down Saturday evening, the new mode of transportation has been closed indefinitely.
 Disney released the following statement Sunday morning about the incident, saying: